New Jersey Divorce Lawyers

 In separated or divorce families, there may be disagreement about each parent's contribution to a child's college costs.
 The leading case in New Jersey is Newburgh v.
 Arrigo which held that a judge must apply several factors in deciding a parent's responsibility.

-Peter knows that going though a divorce is one of the most difficult experiences you can go through in your life.
+Peter knows that going through a divorce is one of the most difficult experiences you can go through in your life.
 Peter first listens to you before giving any advice.
-He knows the importance of not only understanding your legal situation, but having a full understanding of all parties’ emotional and psychological circumstances.You Will be Provided With Aggressive and Passionate Representation
+As an experienced divorce attorney in NJ, he knows the importance of not only understanding your legal situation but having a full understanding of all parties’ emotional and psychological circumstances.You Will be Provided With Aggressive and Passionate Representation by a Bergen County Divorce Attorney

 Peter then will work with you to form an effective strategy to resolve your legal problem.
 During your representation you can expect Peter to be available to answer your questions and respond to your concerns.
 He will give you sound legal advice.
 Peter will timely return your phone calls.
 He will work diligently on your case.
 If a battle needs to be fought Peter will aggressively and passionately represent your interest.
 He takes pride in fighting hard for his clients.
 He is not afraid to go to trial.
 However, he is an effective negotiator and has settled many difficult cases.